juice-shop/pwning-juice-shop/appendix/solutions.md

    ![XSS request in PostMan](img/xss2_postman.png)
 2. Log in to the application with any user.
 3. Visit http://localhost:3000/#/administration.
-4. An alert box with the text "XSS" should appear.
+4. An alert box with the text "xss" should appear.

    ![XSS alert box](img/xss2_alert.png)
 5. Close this box.
 Notice the somewhat broken looking row in the _Registered